rubuslab/depot_tools/recipes/README.recipes.md

   * params: A list of additional ChangeInput specifiers, with format 'key=value'.
   * submit: Should land this CL instantly.
+  * submit_resp: Path of a file.
+If set, it stores the gerrit response of the submitchange.

 Returns:
   Integer change number.